ClayStack/claystack-docs/docs/faq/staking.md

 When you stake with ClayStack, you receive back [csTokens](#what-is-the-cstoken) in return.
 This csToken is fully liquid and gives you new possibilities while still enjoying rewards from staking.

 ### Who holds my assets?
-When you stake through ClayStack, the protocol will delegate the token in the chain's Stake Manager contract, where it will accrue rewards.
+When you stake through ClayStack, the protocol will delegate the token in the chain's stake manager contract, where it will accrue rewards.
 The stake is spread across different validating nodes, but the validators have no access to the tokens.
-Those assets are protected by both the chain's Stake Manager contract and ClayStack's ClayMain contract.
+Those assets are protected by both the chain's stake manager contract and ClayStack's ClayMain contract.

 ### What is a csToken?